When is Eid al Adha 2024?

-The next official public holiday of 2024 will be two holidays together: Arafat Day and Eid Al Adha.
+The next official public holiday of 2024 in the UAE will be two holidays together: Arafat Day and Eid Al Adha.
 First is Arafat Day, which falls on Dhul Hijjah 9.
 This is expected to be on Sunday, June 16, but it’s dependent on the sighting of the moon closer to the time.

 Eid Al Adha is the second and the largest of the two holidays celebrated in Islam.
 It falls on Dhul Hijjah 10 to 12, which, according to astrological calculations, is likely to correspond to Monday, June 17 to Wednesday, June 19 as public holiday (but is dependent on the sighting of the moon).
 So, those who have a Saturday and Sunday weekend will have a five-day break with work resuming on Thursday, June 20.